We've independently reviewed this article to make sure it's as accurate as we can make it.

 We’ve compared these two types of filters on a whole bunch of factors.
 Pay attention to which matters most to you, and you’ll discover which filter is the right type for you.

 The first major difference between 1-inch and 2-inch filters is their life span.

 1-inch filters have a shorter life span, so you need to change them once a month.
 2-inch filters have a longer life span, so you should change them every 6 months.

 But why is there such a big difference in their life spans?
 It’s because thicker air filters have more square footage.
 They have a larger surface area which they can use to hold air particles.

 Even still, how often you change the filter depends on quite a few factors.
-These factors can extend or shorten the life span of your filter.
-Here are just some of them.
+These factors can extend or shorten the life span of your filter:

 - How often you use the furnace.
 If your furnace is being heavily used, you will need to change the filter more often.
 You won’t have to change it as much during the spring and summer months.